 High-Resistance Liquidity (HRL)

+High-resistance liquidity occurs when the market absorbs liquidity before reversing.
 This often happens when the price breaks a high in an uptrend or breaks a low in a downtrend before reversing.

 Examples of HRL

-- Break and Reversal at Highs: The market absorbs buy-stop orders above a high, then quickly reverses downward.
+- Break and Reversal at Highs: The market absorbs buy-stop orders above a high, then quickly reverses downward;

 - Break and Reversal at Lows: The market absorbs sell-stop orders below a low, then moves upward.